How to embroider on tulle

 The second option is to secure your thread with stitches on the back.
 However, this only works if you chose to embroider a more thread-painted type of design.
 In that case it might even be beneficial to attach the thread with stitches as it will add some extra stability on the back.

-Lastly, before rounding off today’s article, I just want to leave you with some thoughts on how to create a design.
+Lastly, before rounding off today’s article, I just want to leave you with some thoughts on how to create your own embroidery designs on tulle.

 If you have watched Charles embroider on tulle in the videos above, you have probably seen that he first draws his designs on paper.
 Thereafter makes a photocopy and then transfer the design onto the tulle with an ink pen.

-However, what if you don’t know what to draw?
-No inspiration?
+However, what if you don’t know what to make?
+Lack of inspiration?

-When scrolling through old photos on Instagram!
-You don’t have to look through your own pictures, but it can be a useful trick to ensure the authenticity of your design.
-Because none else is you, and thus your pictures of yourself will always stay authentic to you and your own style.
+To look through your own pictures can be a useful trick to ensure the authenticity of your design.
+Because none else is you.
+As a result, your pictures of yourself will always stay authentic to you and your own style.